 What the Body Remembers.
 Dance Heritage Today The Century of Dance

-Dance archives in Cologne, Leipzig and Berlin are showing unique centrepieces from their collections in a joint exhibition for the first time.
+Dance archives in Cologne, Leipzig, Bremen and Berlin are showing unique centrepieces from their collections in a joint exhibition for the first time.

 Mary Wigman's Hexentanz (Witch Dance) mask, Valeska Gert's self-folded and retouched portrait photographs, admission tickets to the 1936 Olympic Games, Oskar Schlemmer's makeup instructions for his Triadic Ballet, the workbooks and stage direction books of Dore Hoyer and Johann Kresnik, and the notes to the Grünen Tisch show how dance has been safeguarded in the archives and preserved as an invaluable resource for the future.
 The history of resistance and engagement is told using Jean Weidt's masks as example; makeup artist Erich Goldstaub can be tracked to Ausschwitz, where he is lost without a trace.